 Nancy Congiardo: Assistant Treasurer

-Melissa David: Worship
+Melissa David: Faith Development and Worship

-Carolynne Forster: Faith Development, and Fellowship
+Carolynne Forster: Fellowship, and Church Secretary

 *For phone numbers and e-mail addresses of these folks, see the Church Directory